-So you’re convinced a public relations push can work for your brand.
-What should you do before you begin?
+A strong public relations push can work for your brand, but what should you do before you begin?

 - Be clear about what the goals are: What are you looking to accomplish through PR?
 Is it more traffic to your website?
 Increased visibility in a particular industry sector?
 Do you want to position yourself as a thought leader on a certain topic?
 If you know what you’re trying to achieve through public relations, it will be easier to measure the results and gauge the success of the effort.
 Then, you can decide if you want to stay the course or try something new.